IP Address to Decimal Converter

 Worked Examples:

 Paste 192.168.1.1 followed by 8.8.8.8 on the next line.
 The warning says the first value is used and one extra line is ignored.
-If you meant to compare both addresses, run them one at a time; otherwise only the Address Formats, Range Profile, and exported rows for 192.168.1.1 should be trusted.
+Run each address separately if you need separate address formats, range labels, chart rows, or exports.

 FAQ:

-Why does Auto detect treat some bare values as decimal?
+Why does Auto detect read some bare values as decimal?

 No. The converter uses the first non-empty value only and warns when extra lines are ignored.
-Run separate conversions when each address needs its own range label and export rows.
+Convert addresses one at a time when each value needs its own range profile and exports.

-Does Public unicast candidate mean the address is reachable?
+Does Public unicast candidate mean the address is live?

 No. It only means the address did not match the built-in special-purpose list.
-Allocation, DNS, routing, firewall policy, and live reachability need separate checks.
+Allocation, route advertisement, firewall policy, DNS, and reachability need separate checks.

 Why can the signed int32 value be negative?